 Let’s go with the example that you want or need an extra $500 per month.
 You love animals and decide to start a dog-walking business.

-If you research what other dog walking businesses are charging in your area, that will help you come up with your fee.
+Researching what other dog-walking businesses charge in your area will help you determine your fee.
 The median average for dog walkers is roughly $30 per hour.

 If you want to make $500 per month, you will need to work almost 17 hours that month to make $500.
-But, keep in mind any licensing fees you may have ( depending on where you live) and income taxes you will have to report.
+But remember any licensing fees you may have ( depending on where you live) and income taxes you will have to report.

 I recommend talking with an accountant or visiting the IRS website to understand what you can deduct.